Terms and Conditions of Service

 The Cooperative may thoroughly investigate any and all complaints or incidents where any person or persons may have tampered with meters and/or other equipment or property of the Cooperative.
 If the Cooperative determines that such person or persons is a member/consumer (or at the request of a member/consumer or with prior knowledge by a member/consumer) and did tamper with the meter and/or other equipment or property in any manner, service to that member or consumer may be immediately discontinued and the member may be expelled from membership in the Cooperative.

+Each member will be held responsible for any tampering with, interfering with, or breaking of seals of meters or other equipment of the Cooperative installed on the member’s premises.
 No one except representatives of the Cooperative shall be allowed to make any internal or external adjustments to any meter or any other piece of apparatus which is the property of the Cooperative.
+Fees such as Unauthorized Access, Meter Tampering, and Current Diversion and applicable reconnect fee may apply.

-It shall further be the policy of the Cooperative that the information gathered in the investigation is reviewed by the appropriate SECO personnel.
+It shall further be the policy of the Cooperative that the information gathered in the investigation is reviewed by the appropriate Cooperative personnel.
 Charges may be brought against said party in order that prosecution may follow.
 Other persons charged with any offense in destroying or tampering with the property of the Cooperative may also be prosecuted in the same manner.
 In cases where the incident may be a violation of Federal Law, the United States District Attorney may be notified in order that the evidence may be submitted to a Federal Grand Jury, etc.

 N. METER INSTALLATION AFTER REGULAR WORKING HOURS